RosalindHook/weather-app/README.md

 # Weather app

 A weather application with interactive data visualisations built with Vite and Nivo.
+It features flip cards, temperature gauges, weather condition avatars and 5 day forecast heatmaps.
 The deployed application is available [here](https://rosalindhook.gitlab.io/weather-app/).

 ## Quick start